 This Operating Plan is executed as of the date of last signature and remains in effect through March 15, 2025 unless modified or superseded.

-If the current Alaska Master AgreementMaster Cooperative Agreement is superseded by a new Agreement, this Operating Plan may remain in effect to the extent that it does not conflict with provisions of the new Agreement, but only until such time that all activities and conditions can be incorporated into a new Operating Plan.
+If the current Alaska Master Agreement is superseded by a new Agreement, this Operating Plan may remain in effect to the extent that it does not conflict with provisions of the new Agreement, but only until such time that all activities and conditions can be incorporated into a new Operating Plan.

 Previous Instruments Superseded

-This 2021 Alaska Statewide Operating Plan supersedes the 2020 Alaska Statewide Annual Operating Plan as Exhibit C of the Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement2020-2025 Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement.
+This 2022 Alaska Statewide Operating Plan supersedes the 2021 Alaska Statewide Operating Plan as Exhibit C of the Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement.

 Authorized Representatives